Timber Lifespan Outdoors: How Long Wood Really Lasts Outside

 ⏳ Timber Lifespan Estimator

-Select your wood type and exposure to see expected range.
+Select your wood type and exposure to see an expected range.

 * Rough estimate based on typical durability data.
-Actual lifespan varies with climate and build quality.
+Actual lifespan varies with climate, installation details, and build quality.
+Use for educational and planning purposes.

 Timber can last anywhere from a few years to several decades outdoors.
-The difference lies in smart wood selection, proper treatment, good design, and ongoing maintenance.
-By understanding how outdoor conditions affect timber, you can build structures that remain strong, safe, and visually appealing for many years.
+The difference lies in smart wood selection, proper treatment, good design that sheds water, and ongoing maintenance.
+By understanding how outdoor conditions affect timber — and being realistic about the maintenance you'll actually keep up with — you can build structures that remain strong, safe, and visually appealing for many years.
+If you're curious about how long specific species tend to hold up in different climates, our how long does timber last page goes into more detail across common wood types and real-world expectations.

 FAQ – Timber Lifespan Outdoors